-Here you will find the most important information about the metro connection “El Prat Airport → Barcelona” and tips for buying tickets.
-This will save you time, money and stress after arrival.
+Here you will find the most important information about the metro connections El Prat Airport ↔ Barcelona and helpful tips for buying tickets.
+This will save you time and stress after arrival.

 Line L9 Sud connects Barcelona city centre with the airport.
 It has a total of 15 metro stations over a distance of 20 kilometres.
-If your destination is not directly at one of these stations, you can change directly to three other lines (L1, L5, L10) via line L9.
-This way you can reach almost all important destinations in Barcelona with just one change.
+If your destination is not directly at one of these stations, you can change to four other lines (L1, L3, L5, L10 Sud) via line L9.
+This way, you can reach almost all important destinations in Barcelona with just one change.
 This metro line also takes you directly to the Barcelona Trade Fair (Fira).

 Network map with stops & metro lines: